FAQs: Renew ANU

 How does the increased leave liability impact our organisation, and what are the financial benefits of taking leave?

 Taking leave is vital for our wellbeing and has significant financial benefits for ANU.
 If every employee took just one extra day of leave, it could save the University around $2.7 million.
 This year, we're forecasting a cost of approximately $8 million due to many staff not using their annual leave.
-Since 2019, our leave liabilities have increased, with ANU staff averaging 22.4 days of annual leave compared to 17.7 days at our Go8 peers.
+Since 2019, our leave liabilities have increased, with, as of October, ANU staff averaging 22.4 days of annual leave compared to 17.7 days at our Go8 peers.
 Encouraging more leave will support our health and help reduce excess liabilities, positively impacting our budget.
 It requires teamwork, clear coverage plans, and effective delegation to ensure everyone can take necessary breaks.

 What factors are contributing to cost increases over the past three years?